 Formation of a Local Improvement District (LID) provides a method by which improvements can be made on a county road or local access road with the cost of the improvements being assessed against the benefitting properties.
-Once the roadway project is completed the ongoing maintenance of the roadway will be the responsibility of Jackson County.
+Once the roadway project is completed the ongoing maintenance of the roadway either remains with or will become the responsibility of Jackson County.
 The process of forming an LID has several steps with many of them connected to Oregon Revised Statutes and County Ordinances.
 A typical LID formation involving several property owners will take 2 to 3 years from the submittal of the completed petition to the end of construction and final assessment.
 Typically, construction will occur during the summer construction season of April through October with the final assessment determined and approved that winter.
 In addition to the commonly asked questions which follow, please see the attached PDF below which describes many of the steps in significant detail.

 COMMONLY ASKED QUESTIONS

 Who draws up the petition for a Local Improvement District (LID)?